mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/axway_image_deployment/helm_deployment.md

 description: Install API Gateway using Axway's public Helm chart and public images.
 ---

-From API Gateway [November 2022](/docs/apim_relnotes/20221130_apimgr_relnotes/) update onwards, Axway public images and a public Helm chart are available from [Axway repository](https://repository.axway.com/).
+Axway public images and a public Helm chart are available from [Axway repository](https://repository.axway.com/).
 This allows you to deploy the Admin Node Manager, API Gateway, API Manager, and if required, Axway Analytics, using Helm.

 ## Prerequisites